Like any business, setting rates for your vacation rental can be a stressful challenge.

 While you should be aware of B&B rates in your area, their relevance also depends significantly on the market you’re chasing: Only eight percent of guests stay at a B&B for three days or longer, so if you’re targeting two or three day rentals, the comparison will matter quite a bit.
 If your focus is weekly rentals, B&Bs will be less of a factor.

 Writer Anne Frugé suggests this calculation when considering local hotels.
-“If your vacation home sleeps a family of 6, how many hotel rooms would they need?” she wrote in this ezine article.
+“If your vacation home sleeps a family of 6, how many hotel rooms would they need?” she tells Ezine.
 “If it’s 2, multiply the hotel’s nightly rate by 2.
 If your nightly rate is higher, perhaps your amenities make it worth the difference.”

 Depending on the market and your own preferences, you may focus on weekly rentals or offer a nightly rate.
 A standard calculation is to set your nightly rate to 1/5 or 1/6 of your weekly rate (or multiply your nightly rate by five or six to calculate your weekly rate).

 You may also want to consider a monthly rental rate, which follows a slightly different formula.
 This article from HomeAway suggests setting long-term rents – especially during shoulder or off-season periods – at a lower rate.
-“If it’s an off-season month, where you would normally rent two or three of the four weeks, then charge two full weeks rent.
-If it’s a low season where you wouldn’t normally rent anyway, then price it at approximately two week’s rent.”
+“In the shoulder or slower season, when you might only rent two to three weeks each month, charge the same for the month that you would for two full shoulder season weeks.
+And for low season months that may or may not rent at all, price the month the same as approximately two weeks of your off-season rate.”

 Step 3: Setting Your Highs and Lows